phoebeW17/sharp_sound_vision/README.md

 Vasi Pavaloi - Learning Facilitator who did a great job of picking up where Amy left off, thank you for all your help.

-Roo Macarthur - Bootcamp Coding Coach, thank you for all your help.
+Roo Macarthur - Bootcamp Coding Coach, thank you for all your help, you've been brill.

-Spencer Barriball - Bootcamp SME, thank you for all your help.
+Spencer Barriball - Bootcamp SME, thank you for all your help and wisdom.

-The South Yorkshire group - thanks for all the support, you're all great!
+The South Yorkshire group - thanks for all the support, what a journey it's been, you're all great!

-Helena Sharp-Stephens - thank you my friend for letting your business idea be my guinea-pig project, I hope it is of use to you.
+Helena Sharp-Stephens - thank you my friend for letting your business idea be my guinea-pig project, I hope it is of use to you one day (soon).

 To my lovely parents who supported me throughout.